 1 Power Options ?

 Fully charged (100%).
-Advanced settings Select the power plan that you want to customize, and then choose settings that reflect how you want your computer to manage power.
-Computer to manage power
+Advanced settings Advanced settings Select the power plan that you want to customize, and then choose settings that are lefter. how you want your computer to manage power.
+Change settings that are currently unavailable

 Select a power plan: Balanced [Active]

 select a power plant Battery Critical battery action

 Balanced On battery: Hibernate

 Plugged in: Hibemate

 High performance On battery: 10%

 Plugged in: 10% ⊟ Critical battery level

 On battery: 5% Plugged in: 5%

 More power options Restore plan defaults

 OK Cancel Apply